openMVG/openMVG/docs/sphinx/rst/openMVG/multiview/multiview.rst

 Kernel concept
 ---------------------

-A kernel is an association :
+A kernel is an association:

 * data points (the set that is used for a robust estimation problem),
 * a model solver/estimator